 The travel advice is Do not travel to Malta.
-Get travel alerts and advice before travelling to Malta.
+COVID travel advice is country is Major for travel.
+Get travel ban, restrictions alerts and advice before travelling to Malta.
 Malta is part of Europe with main city at

 Valletta.
 Its Developed country with a

 population of 425K people.
 The main currency is Euro.
 The languages